 Is It Vegan?

 Impossible Burgers are 100% vegan.
 They include wheat protein, which means they contain gluten.

 We're currently serving the Impossible Burger at select restaurants in New York, L.A., Las Vegas, and San Francisco.
 Go to our ‘Taste It’ page for more info.

 Can I buy the Impossible Burger in grocery stores or online?

 We are not yet available in grocery stores or for online ordering.
 We are starting by working with world-class chefs to ensure the best possible experience for our customers.
 As we ramp up our supply, we intend to be accessible and available widely.

 The Impossible Burger is only available in select restaurants in the United States.
 We are currently focusing on wider availability in the US and will be available internationally in the coming years.

-How Good Is The Impossible Burger For The Planet?
+Why Is The Impossible Burger Better For The Planet?

 How Good Is The Impossible Burger For Me?

 The plant-based Impossible Burger delivers bioavailable protein and iron comparable to conventional beef.
 It has no cholesterol, hormones or antibiotics.